hydro-project/hydroflow/book/concepts.md

 ```
 </div>

- If we wanted something more interesting, we could consider deploying a cluster of multiple server spinners, say for fault tolerance or geo-distribution, perhaps like this:
+ If we wanted something more interesting, we could consider deploying a cluster of multiple server transducers, say for fault tolerance or geo-distribution, perhaps like this:

  <div align="center">